CumulusNetworks/docs/content/cumulus-netq-51/NVLink-Management/Troubleshooting-and-Support.md

 You can specify a `ProfileID` within the request body to authenticate switch access credentials.
 If you omit the `ProfileID`, NetQ uses the default profile for authentication.

-The following example initiates the log collection by making a POST request to the `/v1/support-packages` endpoint, specifying the individual IP addresses for the switches..
+The following example initiates the log collection by making a POST request to the `/v1/support-packages` endpoint, specifying the individual IP addresses for the switches.
 The response returns an operation ID, which you can use to query the status of the request:
 ```
 POST /nmx/v1/support-packages
 Content-Type: application/json